Director, Office of Research Ethics and Integrity

 - any relevant legislative requirements or government guidelines

-- relevant University policies and procedures, including this Code, the QUT Staff Code of Conduct, research ethics policies and privacy requirements
+- relevant University policies and procedures, including the QUT Research Code (D/2.6), the QUT Staff Code of Conduct (B/8.1), research ethics policies and privacy requirements

 - any workplace health and safety or environmental protection requirements for research practices, specific equipment or work spaces including laboratories